 Body of Art by Joseph Woodard, Los Angeles Times, 1999

 "An exhibition called "Drawing on Figure" is currently showing at the Platt Gallery at the University of Judaism but the title could just as easily be "Drawing Around the Figure".

 Figures in Eugene Yelchin's work are detached from reality and turned into putty of metaphor.
 Yelchin's process involves taking "found" photographs from newspapers and magazines, redrawing them, slicing'n'dicing them into vertical strips and then reassembling them into incomplete images.

 The end effect of this process further removes the figures from reality while instilling a kind of nervous, but basically ambiguous, urgency.
 Call it abstract agitprop.

 Yelchin's work reminds us that whenever figures enter the picture, the interpretive stakes are raised."

-Complex reflections on opression by Cate McQuaid, Boston Globe, January 2007
+Complex reflections on oppression by Cate McQuaid, Boston Globe, January 2007

 Eugene Yelchin's paintings form a powerful group.
 For "Your Passport, Citizen," also titled "Section Five," Yelchin made self-portraits in oil, painting only with his fingers.
 They're tortured works; ghostly figures coalesce from slicks of paint in ocher and black.
 None have eyes, and some have mouths agape.
 The titles tell more.
 The first evokes the fear struck in an ordinary citizen at a Soviet checkpoint when asked for identification.
 The second refers to the line on the passport that identifies ethnic heritage; Yelchin's said "Jewish," which, in the Soviet Union, was defined as an ethnicity, not a religion, whose observance was, Boym states, "virtually banned for ordinary citizens."
 This officially wiped away an important part of many Jew's identities.